 As mentioned earlier, in addition to years of applications experience and expertise with our own metrology software, we have the knowledge and flexibility to work with and use other vendors’ products as well.

 Our own software, OpenDMIS, supports up to 6 axes including CORE and REVO.
 It has an excellent blade analysis package, AS9102 first article reporting format, and the language needed for power-programmers and parametric programming.
 So, it is quite versatile and robust on its own.

 But, sometimes customers need or ask for different solutions, in which case we’ve supplied machines with Metrologic, created a shop-floor gauging solution that runs Renishaw’s MODUS, and several other software options where needed and requested.

-Is Wenzel America your ideal aerospace measuring partner?
+Is WENZEL America your ideal choice as an aerospace measuring partner?

 We’ll let you decide.
 Using this article as your guide for choosing your aerospace measuring partner should make your decision a relatively simple task.

 Other than very large assemblies, there is no measurement or inspection task in the aerospace sector we have not handled.